TechnologyClassroom/CuttleMultiplayer/README.md

 Cuttle Multiplayer is a strategic battle card game that can be played with a standard deck of playing cards.

 For 2-5 players.
 Recommended 2-3 players.
 Ages 8+

 Play time: Average 5 minutes.
 20 seconds – 20 minutes.

-Use a standard deck of 52 cards without jokers
+Use a standard deck of 52 cards without jokers.

 Print out the PDF version of Cuttle Multiplayer and place a copy of the rules between all players.